Distinguished Professor Emeritus

 Mutant Mouse Pathology Laboratory

-Dr. Cardiff continues his support of CCM’s MMP laboratory by providing interpretation of their comprehensive histopathology services to over 200 investigators in over 200 laboratories in 21 countries.
+Dr. Cardiff continues his support of CIID’s MMP laboratory by providing interpretation of their comprehensive histopathology services to over 200 investigators in over 200 laboratories in 21 countries.
 The archive includes blocks and slides from over 20,000 cases representing 200 types of genetically engineered mice, and is a unique research and training resource that is unparalleled in the world.
 The comparative studies have provided unique insights into the molecular and functional genomics of cancer.
 The comparison of structure and function has led to the recognition that genetically engineered mice have unique forms of cancer.
 Each gene produces a characteristic, and frequently unique, type of cancer.
 Many of these cancers closely resemble human cancers.
 Cancers of the breast, white blood cells, skin, lung, salivary gland, prostate, bone, liver, and mesenchyme have been studied.
 Studies done in this facility with collaborators have resulted in over 200 papers since 1990.

 1. Mori H, Cardiff RD, Borowsky AD.
 Aging Mouse Models Reveal Complex Tumor-Microenvironment Interactions in Cancer Progression.
 Front Cell Dev Biol.
 2018;6:35.